taming-the-state-in-react/taming-the-state-in-react/manuscript/05-redux-advanced/00a-redux-state.md

 ];
 ~~~~~~~~

 Both library creators, Dan Abramov and Michel Weststrate, did a great job: they created popular libraries for state management.
 The first option, as mentioned, would be to save the todos as they are in the store.
-The todos itself would have the deeply nested information of the assigned user.
-Now, when an action would want to correct an assigned user, the reducer would have to deal with the deeply nested data structure.
+The todos themselves would have the deeply nested information of the assigned user.
+Now, if an action wanted to correct an assigned user, the reducer would have to deal with the deeply nested data structure.
 Let's add Andrew Clark to the creators of Redux.

 {title="Code Playground",lang="javascript"}
 ~~~~~~~~